 Understanding your audience for better communication and engagement

 Be honest – how well do you know your target audience, or what effective audience segmentation looks like?
 Unless you sell a ridiculously niche product (coffee-scented beard wash?
-Vegan motorcycle gear?) that sums up your potential customers perfectly, we’re willing to bet you could do a little bit more to understand the best ways to reach them.
+Vegan motorcycle gear?) that sums up your potential customers perfectly, we’re willing to bet you could do a little bit more to understand the best ways to reach, motivate and engage them.

 Most businesses have customers that are a little harder to pin down – coming from all backgrounds, all walks of life, and all with different wants, needs and interests.
 Coming up with a cohesive marketing message that reaches all of these people effectively enough to turn them into loyal customers can be tricky – especially if you’re trying to reach them all with the same message.